twesterhout/2022_microsoft_ionq_challenge/README.md

 which contain screencasts of us playing the game.

-#### Available commands in Standard mode
+### Available commands in Standard mode

-In standard mode you can either type a number:
+* Typing a number will select/deselect a component
+* Typing `cheat` will show you the QAOA solution.

+### Available commands in Cooperative mode

+* Typing a number will select/deselect a component
+* Typing `solve 0, 1, 3` will run QAOA on a sub-problem defined by regions 0, 1, and 3.

 ## Our experience at MIT iQuHack 2022